luisbirchenz/spring_store/README.md

 * Employees: stores all employee information as well as the organization structure such as who reports to whom.
 * Offices: stores sales office data.

+This model can be updated in the course of development if new ideas about this come up.

-After testing a couple of things here this project will be converted to microservices.
-The idea is to migrate to microservices by following the best known patterns.
+The idea is to understand the proposed business well and then move it to microservices.
+So, after testing a couple of things here this project will be converted to microservices.

-Just to mention, the idea is to use:

-* Spring cloud (Netflix - Eureka, Zool, Ribbon, etc..)
-* Axon Framework (CQRS / Event Sourcing / Saga pattern)

-Once this process is completed the link to the next project will be included here soon.
+The project where it is going to happen is availabe under this [link](https://github.com/luisbirchenz/storeapp).
+The status is: working in progress.